 Escitalopram Withdrawal Timeline

-How long does Lexapro withdrawal last would depend on several factors, including how long a patient has taken the drug as well as the dosage that they are prescribed.
+How long does Lexapro withdrawal last would depend on certain factors, like how long a patient has taken the drug and in what amounts.
 Symptoms also tend to last longer if a patient quits cold turkey instead of gradually decreasing the dose over an extended period.

 Unfortunately, there is no exact Lexapro withdrawal duration or timeline.
 It is important, however, to know that most withdrawal symptoms tend to persist for much longer than professionals think, according to patients sharing in Lexapro withdrawal forum.